lnishan/awesome-competitive-programming/CONTRIBUTING.md

 ## Contributing Guidelines

-### Princicple
+### Principle
-The guiding principle for this list is to connect more people to information.
+The guiding principle for this list is to connect more people to information and resources regarding Competitive Programming.
 So thank you for paying an interest in this page :)

 Please just note that this is a **curated** list which means it's not a complete catalogue of everything.
 I have a somewhat higher standard than most other Awesome Lists.